 Visual Studio Enterprise with MSDN (MPN)

-When you first set up your monthly Azure credit, you are not required to provide a credit card.
-Even if you choose to store a credit card in your account, you automatically start with a $0 spending limit—so there is no risk of any charges, until you’re ready.
+When you set up your monthly Azure credit for the first time, you are not required to provide any credit card information.
+Even if you choose to store credit card information in your account, you automatically start with a $0 spending limit, so there’s no risk of any charges until you’re ready.

-Use the Microsoft software included with your Visual Studio subscription on Azure Virtual Machines for dev/test at no extra charge—you’ll just pay the Linux rate for VMs you run, even VMs with SQL Server, SharePoint Server, or other software that is normally billed at a higher rate.
-Upload custom virtual machine images yourself or use one of our pre-configured images from the Azure Gallery.
+Use the Microsoft software included with your Visual Studio subscription on Azure Virtual Machines for dev/test at no extra cost – you’ll just pay the Linux rate for the VMs that you run, even VMs with SQL Server, SharePoint Server or other software that is normally billed at a higher rate.
+Upload custom virtual machine images yourself, or use one of our pre-configured images from the Azure Gallery.

-In addition to the low dev/test rates on VMs, you also get low rates on Cloud Services, HDInsight, and Web Apps.
+In addition to the low dev/test rates on VMs, you also receive low rates on Cloud Services, HDInsight and Web Apps.

 When you set up your monthly Azure credit, you can run Windows 10 images on Azure for dev/test.

-The choice is yours on how you use your monthly Azure credit.
-Use the credit toward on almost any Azure service including Virtual Machines, Web Apps, Cloud Services, Mobile Services, Storage, SQL Databases, Content Delivery Network, HDInsight, Media Services, and many more.
+The choice is yours as to how you use your monthly Azure credit.
+Use the credit on almost any Azure service including Virtual Machines, Web Apps, Cloud Services, Mobile Services, Storage, SQL Databases, Content Delivery Network, HDInsight, Media Services and many more.

-Support plans, Visual Studio subscriptions, Visual Studio Team Services, third-party branded products, products sold through Marketplace, and products otherwise sold separately from Azure (for example, Microsoft Azure Active Directory Premium) are the only exceptions; you’ll be billed for any of these services used.
+Support plans, Application Insights, Visual Studio subscriptions, Visual Studio Team Services, third-party branded products, products sold through Marketplace and products otherwise sold separately from Azure (for example, Microsoft Azure Active Directory Premium) are the only exceptions; you'll be billed if you use any of these services.

 While the monthly Azure credit for Visual Studio subscribers is great for your personal dev/test workloads, it isn’t optimal for work you’re doing as a team.
-Thankfully, we’ve created a couple options for you to get lower dev/test rates, access to Windows 10 for dev/test, along with other advantages:
+Thankfully, we’ve created a couple of options for you to get lower dev/test rates and access to Windows 10 for dev/test, along with other advantages:

-Enterprise Dev/Test: if your organization has an Enterprise Agreement (EA) purchasing contract with Microsoft
+Enterprise Dev/Test: If your organisation has an Enterprise Agreement (EA) purchasing contract with Microsoft